renero/dataset/docs/source/index.rst

 The API Documentation
 ---------------------

-If you are looking for information on a specific function, class, or method, this part of the documentation is for you.
+If you are looking for information on a specific function, or method, this part of the documentation is for you.

 .. toctree::
    :maxdepth: 3
-   :caption: Dataset API documentation
+   :caption: pyDataset API documentation

    dataset